fleetdm/fleet/proposals/apple-mdm/plan.md

 Agreed upon simplifications:
 - We will not make use of the "teams" feature for MDM.
 In other words, all MDM settings and entities will be applied globally.
 - All MDM interface will be through `fleetctl` commands: `fleetctl apple-mdm <commands>`.
+- We will use https://mdmcert.download as MDM vendor to get a APNs certificate.
+(Instead of blocking on "Fleet DM" becoming an "MDM Vendor")

 This document describes the plan for the "Dogfood-MVP" deliverable.